 Some resources in Humio must be accessed with REST.
 This may be due to the historical nature of the interface, or because REST is better suited for our Querying API.
 For example, HTTP streaming is more appropriate for our streaming results, though we may add support for GraphQL Subscriptions in the future.

 You don't need any special tools to use GraphQL.
 GraphQL is based on HTTP.
 All you need is curl to send requests; responses are returned as JSON.
 However, if you prefer a graphical user interface, which can be helpful when first learning to use Humio GraphQL, you can use Humio's API Explorer.

 Humio has a built-in, interactive API explorer bundled with each installation.
-You can find it under by entering something like the following in your browser:
+You can open the API explorer using a URL similar to the following in your browser:

 Notice that the URL does not include a repository name.
 That's because the Humio API is for accessing and changing settings on the Humio installation, not repository data.
 For that, use the Search API and other APIs listed in the margins.